CircuitVerse/CircuitVerseDocs/docs/chapter2/lmsintegration.md

 You can connect a learning management system (LMS) to CircuitVerse, To connect your LMS to CircuitVerse, you must enter configuration credentials for CircuitVerse in your LMS.

-**Note:** You and your students must use the same email which is assoicated with your LMS as CircuitVerse account's email.If you don't have an account please create one at [CircuitVerse Sign Up](https://circuitverse.org/users/sign_up).
+**Note:** You and your students must use the same email which is associated with your LMS as CircuitVerse account's email.If you don't have an account please create one at [CircuitVerse Sign Up](https://circuitverse.org/users/sign_up).

 ## Prerequisites

 To connect LMS with CircuitVerse, you must have atleast one assignment in your CircuitVerse group which is LTI enabled.
-Just check the **Integrate with LMS** button while creating an assignment in CircuitVerse.You can also update an exising assignment to enable LTI just by checking the box **Integrate with LMS**.
+Just check the **Integrate with LMS** button while creating an assignment in CircuitVerse.You can also update an existing assignment to enable LTI just by checking the box **Integrate with LMS**.

 ## Supported LMSs